M.Ed. and Initial Teaching License in Elementary Education with a focus on Dual Language and Immersion

 - Language-focused teaching strategies

 Our program is unique and offers the following core experiences:

 - A teacher community studying and growing together for 2 years (cohort model)

 - Many practicing DLI teachers and DLI associate educators can complete student teaching while they work

 - Support and feedback to teacher candidates throughout the program

 A bachelor's degree and a 2.80 GPA is required.
 All international students require transcript evaluations.

 You must have completed courses in at least three of the following areas before applying.
 Remaining prerequisite coursework may be completed during the program or before you begin the program.

 - College-level algebra

-- Social science (history, human geography, or social science)
+- Social studies (history, human geography, or social science)